 - Enroll him extracurricular activities that he likes to divert his mind from gaming

 Written by Aruna Raghuram on 13 September 2019.

 Raghuram is a journalist and has worked with various newspapers, writing and editing, for two decades.
 She has also worked for six years with a consumer rights NGO.
-Presently, she is a consultant with ParentCircle.
+At the time of writing this article, she was a consultant with ParentCircle.